reframe-hpc/reframe/writing_checks/README.md

 Even though the set of variables described on Table~\ref{tab:job-options} are enough to accommodate most of the common regression scenarios, some regression tests, especially those related to a scheduler, may require additional job options.
 Supporting all job options from all schedulers is a virtually impossible task.
-Therefore \RegressionName allows the definition of custom job options.
+Therefore ReFrame allows the definition of custom job options.
 These options can be appended to the test's job descriptor during the test's setup phase.
 In the following example, a memory limit is passed explicitly to the backend scheduler, here SLURM:
 ```python